-IV.
-Conclusion
+V. Conclusion

 Bringing fairness and dignity to our justice system is one of the most important civil and human rights issues of our time.
 The revised version of the FIRST STEP Act is a modest, but important move towards achieving some meaningful reform to the criminal legal system.
 While the bill continues to have its problems, and we will fight to address those in the future, it does include concrete sentencing reforms that would impact people's lives.
-For these reasons, we urge you to vote YES on S. 756.
+For these reasons, the we urge you to vote YES on cloture and vote NO on all amendments to the bill.